 What does the number of blades say about reels?

-The maximum mowing height of a self-propelled reel mower is usually between 8 and 10 mm (0.3 - 0.4in).
+The maximum mowing height of a self-propelled reel mower is usually between 8 and 10 mm.
 Nothing very different is practically possible because of the front roller.
 It drives before the reel and lays individual grass blades down so that they can rise again and can be trimmed by the reel.
 Taller grass would not be able to rise and the mower would ride over it.

 The number of blades also influences the cutting frequency, which is a key parameter of reel mowers.
 This frequency indicates how many times the blades of the reel can cut within one meter.
-For example, a 10-blade reel and a low number of revolutions can mow worse than a 5-blade reel with a high number of revolutions.
-The revolutions must be set up so that they ensure a high-quality cut, but without unnecessary damage to the blades due to overly high rev count.
+For example, a 10-blade reel and a low number of revs can mow worse than a 5-blade reel with a high number of revs.
+The revs must be set up so that they ensure a high-quality cut, but without unnecessary damage to the blades due to overly high rev count.
 This influences the longevity of the reel and a possible number of sharpenings.
-High revolutions also usually cause more reel noise.
+High revs also usually cause more reel noise.

 Which reel is right for me?

 Each reel has its pros and cons and it is impossible to make an absolute statement that a 5-blade reel is worse than a 10-blade reel or vice versa.
 However, it is clear that the 5-blade and 6-blade reel have more practical use than the 10-blade reel.
 But if you wish to maintain a true English-style lawn, or even a green, it will need a more regular care and more frequent mowing with a reel with a higher blade count.